CodeWringer/ambersteel/documents/en/nations/zakkid/the-first-hive.md

 Although Zakkid are intelligent and learn quickly, their knowledge of the outside world is limited only to what news travelers bring.

+Zakkids are acutely aware that the world is a globe.
+They map star patterns, measure seismic activity and understand plate tectonics.
+Above all, they understand the flow of magic profoundly and can sense it circling the world.

 ## Economy
 There is no export as there is no traditional economy.
 Instead, all of Zakkid efforts are aimed solely at keeping the hive alive.